chipsalliance/chisel-template/README.md

 Chisel Project Template
 =======================

-You've done the chisel [tutorials](https://github.com/ucb-bar/chisel-tutorial.git), and now you are ready to start your own chisel project.
-The following procedure should get you started with a clean running [Chisel3](https://github.com/ucb-bar/chisel3.git) project.
+You've done the Chisel [tutorials](https://github.com/ucb-bar/chisel-tutorial), and now you are ready to start your own chisel project.
+The following procedure should get you started with a clean running [Chisel3](https://github.com/freechipsproject/chisel3) project.

-> More and more users are finding IntelliJ to be a powerful tool for chisel coding.
+> More and more users are finding IntelliJ to be a powerful tool for Chisel coding.
 See the [IntelliJ Installation Guide](https://github.com/ucb-bar/chisel-template/wiki/IntelliJ-Installation-Guide) for how to install it.

 ## Make your own Chisel3 project